-Section C of this report further describes the risks to which the Company is exposed and how it measures, monitors, manages and mitigates these risks, including any changes in the year to the Company's risk exposures and specific risk mitigation actions taken.
+The Company's risk exposure as measured by the SCR has remained relatively stable during the year albeit reflecting changes in economic conditions (e.g. an increase in interest rates) and insurance market conditions (e.g. increased reinsurance retentions).
+Further detail is provided in section C of this report, which further describes the risks to which the Company is exposed and how it measures, monitors, manages and mitigates these risks, including any changes in the year to the Company's risk exposures and specific risk mitigation actions taken.